uh-classtellations/uh-classtellations.github.io/index.md

 * Prerequisites shown w/ arrows
 * Click-and-drag into a given semester requires prerequisite(s) completed
 * Semester-wise and total credit hours shown
+* Has a download as PDF button where a user can save a snapshot of their progress page

 Check out this page [on Digital Ocean](http://138.197.222.6/#/progress)